sashetophizika/hyprscratch/README.md

 If there are multiple scratchpads with the same initial title, this program just grabs the first one it finds.

 Scratchpads don't have to be floating.
-This can also be used to just spawn a specific window, where the binding also hides it or grabs it from another workspace.
+This can also be used to just spawn a specific client, where the binding also hides it or grabs it from another workspace.
 Non-floating scratchpads are ignored by `clean`.